liftedkilt/betterthan.gold/content/resources.md

 Addresses common concerns and misunderstandings that people have about bitcoin.

 **[The Saylor Series](https://www.youtube.com/playlist?list=PL2jAZ0x9H0bRvoNt1xNJWYa9_8_an03h0) -**
 What is money?
-A 9 episode series chronicling the history of channeling energy, and how and why Bitcoin is the apex predator of money.
+A 9 episode series chronicling the history of channeling energy, and how and why bitcoin is the apex predator of money.

 ---

 ## Articles

 **[Masters and Slaves of Money](https://breedlove22.medium.com/masters-and-slaves-of-money-255ecc93404f) -** Money is a tool for trading human time.
 Central banks, the modern-era masters of money, wield this tool as a weapon to steal time and inflict wealth inequality.
 History shows us that the corruption of monetary systems leads to moral decay, social collapse, and slavery.
-As the temptation to manipulate money has always proven to be too strong for mankind to resist, the only antidote for this poison is an incorruptible money — Bitcoin.
+As the temptation to manipulate money has always proven to be too strong for mankind to resist, the only antidote for this poison is an incorruptible money — bitcoin.

 **[Why the Yuppy Elite Dismiss Bitcoin](https://www.citadel21.com/why-the-yuppie-elite-dismiss-bitcoin) -** A good number of highly educated folks outright dismiss bitcoin and seem incapable of understanding it.
 Why?